 Incorporating your Employment Agency On ACRA

-Registering your company on the Accounting and Corporate Regulatory Authority (ACRA) of Singapore is the first step to kicking off your business venture.
+Register company in Singapore with the Accounting and Corporate Regulatory Authority (ACRA) is the first step to kicking off your business venture.
 Successfully registered, your company will receive a Unique Entity Number (UEN), which is required when making applications for other licences and permits.

 Employment Agency (EA) License and Security Deposit

 In addition to registering a business licence on ACRA, employment agencies will also require an Employment Agency (EA) licence issued and governed by the Ministry of Manpower (MOM) before commencing any business activity.
 MOM issues two categories of licence for employment agencies in Singapore:

 - Select Licence: Salary above S$4500 per month

 - Comprehensive License (3 sub-categories): No salary restriction